ardeshir/docs/Banking_Capture_of_France.md

 **Tax Farming: Legalized Extraction**

-The *fermiers gÃ©nÃ©raux* (tax farmers) operated the most sophisticated extraction racket in European history.
+The *fermiers generaux* (tax farmers) operated the most sophisticated extraction racket in European history.
 These private financiers advanced money to the crown, then collected taxes with massive profit margins.

 Primary source evidence from the *bail David* (1774-1780) contract reveals the scale:

 > "For the bail David, one contemporary estimate put a fermier's average earning from profits during these six years at 156,000 livres.
 Combined with the fermiers other income, each would have earned 291,000, a healthy recovery from the previous lease.
-Another contemporary, FranÃ§ois-Nicholas Mollien, estimated that the total income from all sources for a fermier of the bail David was 300,000 livres per year.
+Another contemporary, Francois-Nicholas Mollien, estimated that the total income from all sources for a fermier of the bail David was 300,000 livres per year.
 These similar estimates suggest a return of 20 percent."[80]
 >

 The *bail Salzard* (1780-1786) records show even higher extraction rates: